kuzminrobin/fcl/fcl_doc/README.md

 would send the panic report to `stderr`.
 Since the `stderr` is redirected to a buffer, the panic report would be buffered.
 Since the panic handler is not instrumented with the FCL, the multiple lines sent to the `stderr` by the panic handler would not be interleaved with the calls to
 `maybe_flush()`.
 I.e. the whole panic report would stay in the buffer waiting for a flush.
 Then the panic handler would never return the control to the instrumented code (to function `g()`).
 And the cached repeaded calls to `g()` would never get a chance to be flushed.
-I would expect to see a single iteration followed by nothing
+I would expect to see a single iteration followed by nothing.
 ```c
 f() {
   g(i: 0) {}